 - Physical closeness

-- You practice ‘Active Listening’ (As Th.Gordon describes this: feeding back of what you see, feel, hear and feeding back the feeling, emotion the person shows)
+- You practice ‘EmPathIQ Listening’ (Be aware of yourself-the other in this situation Feed back of what you see, feel, hear and feed back the feeling, emotion the other shows)

 - The other feels acknowledged by you